Free Things to Do in Barcelona

 Jewish Quarter and Old Synagogue

-Take a stroll through El Call, Barcelona’s old Jewish Quarter tucked away in the heart of the Gothic Quarter.
-These charming narrow streets hold tales from medieval times, creating a unique atmosphere.
+Take a stroll through El Call, Barcelona's old Jewish Quarter tucked away in the heart of the Gothic Quarter.
+These charming narrow streets hold tales from medieval times.
+In the centre of it all is Sant Domènec del Call Street — here you'll find the old synagogue, cosy restaurants, bars, and cafes that give this area its special character.

 Visit the Gothic Cathedral

-Don’t miss the iconic Gothic Cathedral, a renowned monument nestled in this district.
+Don't miss the iconic Gothic Cathedral, a renowned monument nestled in this district.
 Built over nearly two centuries from the 13th to the 15th century, it stands as a testament to architectural mastery.
+The cathedral can be visited for free from 8 a.m. to 12:45 p.m. and 5:45 p.m. to 7:30 p.m.
+On Sundays, join the traditional la Sardana dance performed outside in the square.

 A Hidden Gem with a View

-Hang out at Barceloneta Beach
+Hang Out at Barceloneta Beach

-If you’re truly looking for one of the best free activities in Barcelona, make a beeline for the beaches, and Barceloneta is the crown jewel.
-This iconic stretch of sand is more than just a beach; it’s a piece of history named after the 18th-century seafaring neighborhood.
+If you're truly looking for one of the best free activities in Barcelona, make a beeline for the beaches, and Barceloneta is the crown jewel.
+This iconic stretch of sand is more than just a beach; it's a piece of history named after the 18th-century seafaring neighbourhood.
+Take a stroll along the lively boardwalk, where you'll find an array of charming Mediterranean restaurants serving up delicious seafood and refreshing drinks.

 Get Lost in Different Districts

-- Raval: Explore the lively Raval, a melting pot of cultures and contemporary energy.
+• Raval: Explore the lively Raval, a melting pot of cultures and contemporary energy.
 Dive into the modern art scene at MACBA, and soak up the lively street ambiance around Sant Pau del Camp.

-Montjuic Hill: Best Free Things to do in Barcelona
+Montjuïc Hill: Best Free Things to Do in Barcelona

 The Magic Fountain